 *Ground deliveries are not guaranteed to arrive by December 24th.
 Carriers will have at least a 90 minute extension of guaranteed services during their peak business times.
 Carriers will not provide refunds for guaranteed services that are late due to weather delays.

 **Money-back guaranteed service

 · Ship early!
 Shipping deadlines for UPS, FedEx and USPS are listed above.
 Please remember these are estimates.

 · Size matters.
 All carriers use a dimensional weight system on larger packages.
 Example: a large item may weigh only 5 pounds but require a box size of 20x20x20.
 It would be billed at a 49 pound rate with UPS and FedEx or a minimum of 20 pounds with the US Postal Service.
 Also, if you used a box that has one side longer than 60 inches or two sides both longer than 30 inches, the carriers will add a surcharge.

 · Package gifts in the smallest box possible that will still protect what you are shipping.
 Or, avoid the hassle and let us package it for you.

-· Shipping to business addresses is cheaper than home addresses, since a fee is added to residential deliveries.
+· Shipping to a business address is cheaper than a home address since a fee is added to residential deliveries.
 Packages are usually signed for at businesses for added security.

 · Save time and hassle—let us package items for you.
 Or, shop our wide selection of shipping and packaging materials.

 · Going on a holiday getaway?
 Avoid paying for a checked bag and let us ship your gifts and luggage.
 Luggage can be shipped without a box but will incur a surcharge, and carriers will not insure the exterior of your luggage for damage.